anchore/scan-action/README.md

 The `path` key allows any valid path for the current project.
 The root of the path (`"."` in this example) is the repository root.

 ## Failing a build on vulnerability severity
 To have the build step fail in cases where there are vulnerabilities with a specific severity level, then set the `fail-build` to `true`.
-By default, the severity level is `Medium`, but this can be adjusted using the `severity-cutoff` field.
+By default, the severity level is `medium`, but this can be adjusted using the `severity-cutoff` field.

 ```yaml
  - name: Scan image